Foundation Repair Dictionary

 W

-• Wall rotation describes a condition where a foundation wall tilts or pivots from its original vertical position.
+A condition where a foundation wall tilts or pivots from its original vertical position.
 This movement is often gradual and develops over time.

 Wall rotation tends to matter most when changes continue over time or are accompanied by increased moisture or drainage issues.
 Many walls stabilize once conditions improve.